yukariIm8/Udacity_FEND_04_News_Article_NLP/README.md

 ## What did I do?
 I have implemented the followings on top of the starter code provided by [Udacity](https://www.udacity.com/).
-- Setting up Webpack
+- Setting up Webpack for development and production.
-- Webpack Loaders and Plugins
+- Setting up Webpack Loaders and Plugins.
+- Developing front end and back end JavaScript to handle the requests to external API on form submission.
+- Developing functionalities to validate the form input.
-- Creating layouts and page design with Sass
+- Creating layouts and page design with Sass.
-- Service workers
+- Setting up Service workers.
-- Using APIs and creating requests to external urls
+- Writing Unit tests for the functions defined in the src/client/js directory using Jest Framework.

 ## Tech stack
 - Programming Languages - JavaScript, SCSS, HTML